shoaib-akhtar/iOS-Portfolio/README.md

 I'm extremely pleased with how the project came out.
 I'm particularly proud of the app's animation, UI design, and easily-extended architecture (MVVM-Coordinators).
 Hidebox is built with Xcode and written entirely in Swift 5.
 It utilizes Auto Layout for UI design.
 Hidebox is my ongoing project.

 ### My Role ###
 Lead iOS developer and team lead for iOS and Android.
-Communicating with client, understanding requirements and sprint planning.
+Communicating with clients, understanding requirements and sprint planning.

 ### Technologies ###
 Swift(4-5), CoreData, CoreLocation, AVFoundation, Photos, Push Notifications, Alamofire, Keychain, GoogleMaps, Firebase, Kingfisher, Hero, Lottie-Animations, GoogleSignIn, FBSDKLoginKit